 In fact, New York has had a risk increase of 8% year-over-year.
 The risk in Florida has dipped by 4%, while it has dropped by 21% in New Jersey.

 These mortgage fraud statistics cannot be taken lightly after unknowing victims could lose their hard-earned money.
 Homeowners must practice utmost vigilance given that homeownership rates in rural areas go as high as 81.1% and identity theft usually targets seniors.
+Preventing identity theft is important, but If you become a victim, here is how to file a report for identity theft.

 The whole process of buying a property or doing a refinance can be overwhelming.
 Factoring in the current pandemic crisis, it’s clear why everyone should be alert and remember to report mortgage fraud immediately.